awsdocs/amazon-dynamodb-developer-guide/doc_source/bp-partition-key-design.md

 The primary key that uniquely identifies each item in a DynamoDB table can be simple \(a partition key only\) or composite \(a partition key combined with a sort key\)\.

 Generally speaking, you should design your application for uniform activity across all logical partition keys in the Table and its secondary indexes\.
-You can determine the access patterns that your application requires, and estimate the total read capacity units and write capacity units that each table and secondary Index requires\.
+You can determine the access patterns that your application requires, and estimate the total read capacity units \(RCU\) and write capacity units \(WCU\) that each table and secondary Index requires\.

 As traffic starts to flow, DynamoDB automatically supports your access patterns using the throughput you have provisioned, as long as the traffic against a given partition key does not exceed 3000 read capacity units or 1000 write capacity units\.